What is anaemia?

 In iron deficiency:

-- Soluble transferrin receptor (sTfR) is reduced – this reflects total body stores except if there is disease of bone marrow, but is an expensive test.
+- Soluble transferrin receptor (sTfR) is reduced – this reflects total body stores, except if there is a disease of the bone marrow. sTfR is an expensive test.
 It is useful at discriminating iron deficiency in difficult cases, for instance, in patients with chronic renal failure or chronic inflammation like rheumatoid arthritis.
 It is unchanged in anaemia of chronic disease.

-Elderly patients sometimes have unexplained iron deficiency anaemia.
-If bowel investigation is negative, bone marrow examination may be considered.
+Older patients sometimes have unexplained iron deficiency anaemia.
+If bowel investigation is negative, bone marrow examination may be considered in undifferentiated cases.

 What is the treatment for iron deficiency?

-Once iron deficiency has been established, the underlying cause should be investigated and managed (e.g. correct/manage GI bleeding or menstrual blood loss, e.g. with levonorgestrel-releasing intrauterine device or tranexamic acid for a woman with heavy periods).
-In addition, most people will need iron replacement therapy to correct the anaemia and replenish iron stores.
+Once iron deficiency has been established, the underlying cause should be investigated and managed (correct/control GI bleeding or menstrual blood loss, eg, with the levonorgestrel-releasing intrauterine device or tranexamic acid for a woman with heavy periods).
+Most people with iron deficiency anaemia will need iron replacement therapy to correct the anaemia and replenish iron stores.
 The benefit of treating iron deficiency without anaemia is still uncertain.
 Specific groups of patients like those with cardiovascular disease (with heart failure or angina) should receive red blood cell transfusions which will correct both hypoxia (low oxygen) and the iron deficiency.

 Increase dietary iron